streamlit/docs/content/streamlit-cloud/get-started/security-model.md

 ## Product Security

-### SSO
+### Authentication

-All access and sign-ins to Streamlit are conducted via an SSO provider: GitHub and GSuite.
+Authentication through GitHub is required to deploy or administer an app.
+Authentication through Google or single-use emailed links are required to view a private app for which you are not an admin.
+These links are valid for 15 minutes once requested.
 We do not store customer passwords.

 ### Credential Storage

 We encrypt sensitive customer data (e.g. secrets, authentication tokens) at-rest with AES256 as described in Google's documentation.

-### Permissions and Role-Based Access Control
+### Permissions

 Our permission levels inherit from the permissions you have assigned in GitHub.
 Users with write access to a GitHub repository for a given app will be able to make changes in the Streamlit administrative console.